computationalAstroUAM/aco_code/theory/README.md

-Programs to test the theory ACO classes
+Programs to test during the theory ACO classes

 *hello.cpp* Hello world program in C++